Belita Cowan: Accomplishments

 In 1974, Belita Cowan, Barbara Seaman, Phyllis Chesler, Mary Howell, and Alice Wolfson established the National Women's Health Network.
 This was a non-profit organization based in Washington, D.C. that aimed to give women a louder voice in the healthcare system.
 Later in 1974, she was invited to present her research findings at the House and Senate hearings on DES.
 This made her the first women's health activist to ever testify as an expert witness.
 In 1978, she became the National Women's Health Network's first Executive Director.
 In her time in this position, she brought the NWHN into many important health issues including taking legal action against the manufacturers of the Dalkon Shield for their product injuring many women, challenging the Hyde Amendment, and sponsoring the first national conference on Black Women's Health.
 In 1983, Cowan retired as Executive Director of NWHN.
-In 1989, she founded and became president of the Lymphoma Foundation of America, which is devoted to helping lymphoma patients and families as well as funding research to find a cure.
+In 1986, Cowan founded the first Lymphomas support group in the United States, which then grew into the first national lymphoma organization.
+In 1989, she founded and became president of the Lymphoma Foundation of America, which is a national charity that is devoted to helping lymphoma patients and families as well as funding research to find a cure.

 Feminist writings

-In 1972, Cowan created "Her-self", which was a feminist newspaper dedicated to women's health.
+In 1972, Cowan created "Her-self" which was a feminist newspaper dedicated to women's health.
 In 1975, she wrote an excerpt in a women's newsjournal called "Off Our Backs" Here, she addressed the fact that men were controlling women's health and pass laws that effect all women without any input from them.
 In the past, the FDA has held countless hearings on IUDs, hormone pills, drugs taken during pregnancy, vaginal deodorants, and other over-the-counter pills.
 These hearings are run by men, attended by men, and men make laws from these hearings.
 Cowan asks, “Where are the women?”.
 She wants women who use these products, women doctors, and women's health advocates to come together and make their voices heard.
 Cowan points out that action can be taken in small steps too.
+In 1980, Cowan wrote the chapter "Ethical Problems in Government-Funded Contraceptive Research," where she discusses how, since the government plays a major role in the funding of contraceptive development, women need to examine its priorities.
+Unlike research conducted by private agencies or pharmaceutical companies, American women are directly supporting this work through their tax dollars.
 Women can step up in their own communities and bring action to the dangers of some drugs and devices given to women.